15 May Suzhou: a day trip from Shanghai

 The philosophical worshiping of rocks or stones in China – officially called petrofilia – is about learning to respect the dignity of what has been marked by ageing and time, and the mighty forces of the universe.

+In the Anglo world, the diet is so restricted.
+Fruit is apples, oranges & bananas.
 I couldn’t resist this fruit on the street.
 What was it?
 I have no idea.
 The purply-black fruit was like a mixture between a grape and a sweet plum, and the yellow-white one was almost pure sugar.

-Pingjian Road – noodles & fashion parades
+Pingjian Road – noodles & fashion

 For lunch, we headed to Pingjian Road, a pedestrianised street running along one of the many canals.
 It has been around since the Song Dynasty (960-1279).